Life gets a lot less complicated if you surround yourself with people you like.

 “Never!”
 Then five seconds later: “At least not for a very long time.”

-During that first meeting in Hong Kong, we toured the family wine cellar, a whisky room the size of a convenience store and, finally, a large cigar room.
+During that first meeting in Hong Kong, we toured the family wine cellar, a whiskey area the size of a convenience store and, finally, a large cigar room.
 With a grin, he pointed to stacks of cigar boxes and asked me what I noticed.

 “There are lots of them?”